Momen-Alshouha/data-structure-singly-linked-list/README.md

 # Singly Linked List Implementation in C++

-This repository contains a basic implementation of a singly linked list using C++ and Object-Oriented Programming principles.
+This repository contains an implementation of a singly linked list using C++ and Object-Oriented Programming principles.

 ## Overview